 Ohio Department of Education Announces Summer Food Service Program Plans

-With the help of numerous sponsoring agencies and stakeholders, the Summer Food Service Program feeds thousands of children in Ohio.
-Since 2014, Ohio has increased participation in the program by 10 percent.
+With the help of numerous sponsoring agencies and stakeholders, the Summer Food Service Program works to feed thousands of children in Ohio.

-Despite these numbers, many Ohio parents and caregivers continue to make difficult choices every day in order to provide for their families.
+Despite these numbers, many Ohio parents and caregivers are forced to make difficult decisions daily in order to provide for their families.
 In many cases, this leaves Ohio’s most vulnerable citizens, our children and youth, struggling with hunger daily.

 This year, the Ohio Department of Education wants to increase participation in summer meal programs and is actively seeking local nonprofit agencies to participate as sponsors or sites by providing free meals to children.